ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_27_GlobalSeaSurfaceSalinitytrends.md

 CMIP6 mean.

 The model sea surface salinity was de-drifted against the pi-control.
-The multi model mean is caluated such that each modelled ensemble has the same weight. ie One-model, one vote.
+The multi model mean is calculated such that each modelled ensemble has the same weigh, i.e. one-model, one vote.

 Author list: